maschkef/little-linux-helper/docs/mod/doc_btrfs_backup.md

 *   **Implementation Validation:** The module validates all required BTRFS library functions at startup using `validate_btrfs_implementation()`, ensuring critical atomic functions are available before proceeding.
 *   **Filesystem Health Monitoring:** The module integrates `check_filesystem_health()` for comprehensive BTRFS health checking throughout backup operations.
 *   **Self-Managed Snapshots:** The module creates and manages its own snapshots exclusively for reliable incremental backup chains.
 External snapshot tools like Snapper/Timeshift are completely bypassed to avoid sibling snapshot issues that would break incremental backup chain integrity.
 *   **Source Snapshot Preservation:** The module can optionally preserve source snapshots used for incremental backup chains.
 This is controlled by the `LH_KEEP_SOURCE_SNAPSHOTS` configuration setting and ensures that parent snapshots remain available for future incremental backups.
+The number of preserved parents per subvolume is limited by `LH_SOURCE_SNAPSHOT_RETENTION`, preventing an unlimited buildup of older snapshots.
 *   **Incremental Chain Integrity:** Source parent snapshots are automatically preserved with chain markers (`.chain_parent` files) to maintain incremental backup chain integrity.
 The module tracks and manages these preservation markers to prevent accidental deletion of snapshots needed for incremental operations.
 *   **Flexible Subvolume Support:** The BTRFS backup logic now supports dynamic subvolume selection through:
     *   Manual configuration via `LH_BACKUP_SUBVOLUMES` for specific subvolume lists